prc16/whisper/README.md

 ## Setup
 Follow these steps to set up the Whisper project on your local machine:

-### Empty htdocs Folder:
-  Make sure your htdocs folder in the XAMPP installation directory is empty.

 ### Clone the Project:
 Open a terminal or command prompt and run the following command: